team-fennekin/Pizzaroni/README.md

 # Pizzaria

-> A full-stack web application that allows ordering pizza with another person at the same time
+> A full-stack web application that allows ordering pizza with another person at the same time.

 ## Team